How I got here

 Changing my mindset

 I can’t pinpoint a particular day when I decided to shift my mindset, in fact it was a series of careful selections that has led me to where I am now.
-When I realized my marriage was irreparable, I decided I needed to be strong enough to survive my divorce, not only for my kids, but for myself.
-As I took better care of myself, I began to shift my goal from wanting to “survive” my divorce to “thrive”.
+As I have worked my way through the many challenges in my life I have shifted my focus from just “surviving” to actually “thriving”.
 I cannot credit one person, quote, book, therapy session or “ah ha” moment that did the trick.
 It was so many things – it was declaring that I matter too, the cumulative consumption of encouraging media/material, weeding out draining relationships, clinging to those who inspire, challenge and cheer me on, exercising for health and positive self-image, leaning into discomfort and learning to love my goofy, nerdy, creative self – then picking those things every single day.
-I constantly remind myself there is no practice-life, there is just this life.
+I constantly remind myself there is no practice-life, there is just this life, and I chose to lean into the tough stuff.